Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 An exception message like `java.lang.OutOfMemoryError: unable to create new native thread` indicates that operating system limits may need tuning.

-Several parameters limit the number of threads that a process can spawn:
+Several parameters in the Linux kernel limit the number of threads that a process can spawn:
 - `kernel.pid_max`: Run `sysctl -w kernel.pid_max=<new value>` as root
 - `kernel.thread_max`: Run `sysctl -w kernel.thread_max=<new value>` as root
 - `vm.max_map_count`: Run command `sysctl -w vm.max_map_count=<new value>` as root